Critically fixed Thurston maps: classification, recognition, and twisting: The Twisting Problem

 \subsection{Twists about simple transversals}

-We now look at a special instance of the twisting problem.
-Namely, we consider a critically fixed Thurston map $f$ obtained by blowing up a pair $(G, \id_{\Sp})$ and (iterates of) Dehn twists $T_\gamma$ about simple transversals $\gamma$ with respect to~$G$.
-We are going to describe the combinatorial classes of the twisted maps using the graph rotation operation introduced in Section \ref{subsec: Combinatorial operation}.
+We now look at a special instance of the Twisting Problem.
+Namely, we consider a critically fixed Thurston map $f$ obtained by blowing up an admissible pair $(G, \id_{\Sp})$ and (iterates of) the Dehn twist $T_\gamma$ about a simple transversal $\gamma$ with respect to~$G$.
+We are going to describe the combinatorial equivalence classes of the twisted maps $T^n_\gamma \circ f$, $n\in \Z$, using the graph rotation operation introduced in Section \ref{subsec: Combinatorial operation}.